ktopcuoglu/gitlab-dbt-analytics/transform/snowflake-dbt/macros/utils/macros.md

 This is the GitLab overwrite for the dbt internal macro.
 See our [dbt guide](https://about.gitlab.com/handbook/business-ops/data-team/platform/dbt-guide/#general) for more info on how this works.
 {% enddocs %}

+{% docs generate_single_field_dimension %}
+Convenience macro created to assist in the creation of new Dimensions based off a single source field.
+{% enddocs %}

 {% docs monthly_change %}
 This macro calculates differences for each consecutive usage ping by uuid.